louchesprocket/pgnutil/README.md

 * 	lowclockwhite: for Aquarium games only, causes pgnutil to output the lowest clock value for the white player (see [Time (Aquarium Only)](#time-aquarium-only), below)
 * 	lowclockblack: for Aquarium games only, causes pgnutil to output the lowest clock value for the black player (see [Time (Aquarium Only)](#time-aquarium-only), below)
 *   disagreepct: for engine games wherein the u.i. annotates expected responses, output the percentage of moves that disagree with an opponent's expectation
+*   text: causes pgnutil to output the original game text (which is the default output where no selectors are specified).
+Note that the game text will include embedded newline characters
 * 	textsize: causes pgnutil to output the size (in characters) of the original game text
+*   filename: causes pgnutil to output the name of the file wherein the corresponding game was found.
+This is particularly useful where multiple input files were specified

 Thus, the command: